Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Clinical Explainable AI Guidelines

 \emph{Assessment method}:

-The most common way to assess explanation truthfulness for feature attribution XAI methods in the literature is to gradually add or remove features from the most to the least important ones according to an explanation, and measure the model performance change~\cite{DBLP:journals/corr/abs-2104-08782,NEURIPS2019_a7471fdc,DBLP:conf/nips/HookerEKK19,7552539,Lundberg2020,10.5555/3327757.3327875}.
-Another way is to construct synthetic evaluation datasets in which the ground truth knowledge on the model decision process from input features to prediction is known and controlled~\cite{doshivelez2017rigorous,pmlr-v80-kim18d,DBLP:journals/corr/abs-1806-00069}.
+The most common way to assess explanation truthfulness for feature attribution XAI methods in the literature is to gradually add or remove features from the most to the least important ones according to an explanation, and measure the model performance change~\citep{DBLP:journals/corr/abs-2104-08782,NEURIPS2019_a7471fdc,DBLP:conf/nips/HookerEKK19,7552539,Lundberg2020,10.5555/3327757.3327875, deyoung-etal-2020-eraser}.
+Another way is to construct synthetic evaluation datasets in which the ground-truth knowledge on the model decision process from input features to prediction is known and controlled~\citep{doshivelez2017rigorous,pmlr-v80-kim18d,DBLP:journals/corr/abs-1806-00069}.

-\textbf{Guideline 4: Informative plausibility.} The ultimate use of explanation is to be interpreted and assessed by clinical users.
-Physicians intuitively use the assessment of explanation plausibility or reasonableness (i.e.: how reasonable the explanation is based on its agreement with human prior knowledge on the task) as a way to evaluate AI decision quality, so that to achieve multifaceted clinical utilities with XAI, including verifying AI's decisions (U2.3), calibrating trust in AI (U2.3), ensuring the safe use of AI, resolving disagreement with AI (U2.2), identifying potential biases, and making medical discoveries (U2.4).
-Informative plausibility aims to validate whether an XAI method can achieve its utility in helping users to identify potential AI decision flaws and/or biases. \textbf{G3 Truthfulness} is the gatekeeper of \textbf{G4 Informative plausibility} to warrant the explanation truthfully represents the AI decision process.
+\textbf{Guideline 4: Informative plausibility.} The ultimate use of an explanation is to be interpreted and assessed by clinical users.
+Physicians intuitively use the assessment of explanation plausibility or reasonableness (i.e.: how reasonable the explanation is based on its agreement with human prior knowledge on the task) as a way to evaluate AI decision quality.
+This then allows multiple clinical utilities with XAI, including verifying AI's decisions (U2.3), calibrating trust in AI (U2.3), ensuring the safe use of AI, resolving disagreement with AI (U2.2), identifying potential biases, and making medical discoveries (U2.4).
+Informative plausibility assesses whether an XAI method can achieve its utility in helping users identify potential AI decision flaws and/or biases, i.e.: a plausible explanation for a right decision, and an implausible explanation for a wrong decision of AI.
+G3 Truthfulness is the gatekeeper of G4 Informative plausibility to guarantee that the explanation truthfully represents the AI decision process.

 \emph{Assessment method}: